 If you find that a hybrid work schedule isn’t as effective as you hoped, there’s no shame in adjusting until you find the right fit.

 Likewise, you may find that remote work is exactly what your team needed.
-If that’s the case, leave your hybrid work model be, even if you’d prefer more in-office days.
+If that’s the case, leave your hybrid work model be, It may be more challenging to adapt but it is possible if you choose the right strategy and tools such as employee monitoring software from https://www.workpuls.com/

 A happy team is a productive team and is more likely to stay with your company.